calmdw/calmdw.github.io/_pages/about.md

     <p><strong>European Conference on Mobile Robots (ECMR), 2023</strong> — <em>Oral Presentation</em></p>

     <p>
-    How to make a robot recognize the same place it has passed 12 hours ago?
+    How to make a robot recognize the same place that it just passed in daylight while running at night?
     Presents a self-supervised framework for fusing infrared and RGB images in VT&R navigation systems to enable robot to localize under extreme changing illumination conditions.
 Our method achieves <strong>5% error</strong> for localization under dark night and sun glare conditions.
     </p>